denpamusic/PyPlumIO/README.md

   - [Byte] Frame end delimiter.
 Always `0x16`.

 ### Requests and Responses
-Frames can be split into requests and responses.
+Frames can be split into requests, responses and messages.
 See [requests.py](https://github.com/denpamusic/PyPlumIO/blob/main/pyplumio/frames/requests.py), [responses.py](https://github.com/denpamusic/PyPlumIO/blob/main/pyplumio/frames/responses.py) and [messages.py](https://github.com/denpamusic/PyPlumIO/blob/main/pyplumio/frames/messages.py) for a list of supported frames.

 For example we can request list of editable parameters from the controller by sending frame with frame type `0x31` and receive response with frame type `0xB1` that contains requested parameters.